By popular interest, the votes are in and the Himalayan salt lamp has won the title of Best Natural Health Gadget!

 It’s surprisingly easy for anyone to start selling products on Amazon so you want to make sure you are buying from a specialist supplier.

-Without a doubt (based on personal experience and from the reviews left on Amazon) salt lamps from WBM are the highest quality available.
-WBM are specialist suppliers of Himalayan salt products.
-They sell lamps in a multitude of sizes, ranging from 7 inches to 12 inches.
+Without a doubt (based on personal experience and from the reviews left on Amazon) salt lamps from Levoit are the highest quality available.
+Levoit are specialist suppliers of Himalayan salt products.
+They sell lamps in a multitude of sizes, they come with a two year warranty and with spare bulbs.

 To make sure you are buying the best quality salt lamp, make sure you order yours from this page on Amazon.